grumpyjames/birding-almanac/blog/the-eastest-of-essex/the-eastest-of-essex.md

 #### Saturday

 We make it to the RSPB's [Stour Estuary](https://www.rspb.org.uk/reserves-and-events/reserves-a-z/stour-estuary/) reserve for around half past ten; not a bad start for this group.
-Unfortunately, we are then assailed by busybodies.
-Apparently, Grayson Perry's [house for Essex](https://www.living-architecture.co.uk/the-houses/a-house-for-essex/) is visible from one route, and other routes are very muddy.

-From what we can work out, for our schedule and level of enthusiasm there's only one viable circular route anyway, and so, unfortunately, this information is of little use to us and, despite the clear confusion this causes in our car-park friend, head off in the direction she explicitly advised us against.
+Further progress temporarily flounders on exiting our vehicle, when we are assailed by busybodies.
+Allegedly, Grayson Perry's [house for Essex](https://www.living-architecture.co.uk/the-houses/a-house-for-essex/) is visible from one route and other routes are very muddy.
+From what we can work out, however, for our schedule and level of enthusiasm, there's only one viable circular route, making this unbidden information of little use to us and, despite the clear confusion this causes our new car park companions, we head off in the direction we've explicitly been advised against.

 Despite the name, most of this reserve is woodland rather than estuary.
 There are two hides overlooking the estuary, but they're too far for us to walk today.
-There is a screen at the Copperas bay viewing point that _is_ on our route though, and what a view it has!
+There is a screen at the Copperas Bay viewing point that _is_ on our route and what a view it has!
 Loads and loads of waders; Black-tailed Godwits, Beefcake Plover, Dunlin, and after a bit of squinting through the scope, a few Knot as well.
-All good year ticks for Mum.
+All welcome year ticks for Mum.

 We don't tarry long though - it's not warm enough to stay still in the shade.
-A slightly more open area alongside the water yields a pair of Buzzards floating above the woodland inland.
+A slightly more open area alongside the water yields a pair of Buzzards, floating above the woodland inland.
 We walk past a collection of dwellings that look delightful, but that also yell "Flood risk" in my subconscious.
 Eventually the path turns left, and, as we cross the railway line, we finally